ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 Possible values:

-- 0 — Setting disabled — alias overrides name of the column if they match.
+- 0 — The column name is substituted with the alias if they match.
-- 1 — Settnig enabled — name of the column is used, when it matches the alias.
+- 1 — The column name is used even when it matches the alias.

+Default value: `0`.

 **Example**